sebdart/ngauspice/README.md

 ## Getting Started ...
 Installation
 The code run under either Ubuntu/Debian or RHEL.
 If you have Windows 10, see below how to get started ...

 You need to install NODEjs and NPM to have it ran on your local machine or on the Cloud such as AWS EC2, Pivotal Cloud Foundry, etc. NODEjs/NPM is not easy to install as it is meant to aggravate you (possibly to the point of madness).
-You can use v11, 12, or 14 of the install here below shown for v14.
+You can use v11, 12, or 14 for the install; here below we use v14.

 You need SUDO privileges to do this.